reingart/pyfpdf/README.md

 document.output("hello_world.pdf")
 ```

-PyFPDF is a library for PDF document generation under Python, ported from PHP
-(see [FPDF](http://www.fpdf.org/): "Free"-PDF, a well-known PDFlib-extension
-replacement with many examples, scripts and derivatives).

-Compared with other PDF libraries, PyFPDF is simple, small and versatile, with
+Compared with other PDF libraries, `fpdf2` is simple, small and versatile, with
 advanced capabilities, and is easy to learn, extend and maintain.

 Looking for Developer Help!